Pogromca-SCP/build-nwapi-plugin/README.md

 GitHub Action for [NwPluginAPI](https://github.com/northwood-studios/NwPluginAPI) or [LabAPI](https://github.com/northwood-studios/LabAPI) based plugin development.
 Performs project build, runs tests and uploads artifacts with zipped dependencies.

+> [!IMPORTANT]
-This action does not provide a .NET environment!
+> This action does not provide a .NET environment!
 You need to setup it on your own before running this action.

 > [!WARNING]
 > Testing capabilities are limited on Linux environments.
 Running tests for your project may require additional setup.